-My therapist reminded me this morning that even if I don’t meet other people’s standards or my own, I am good enough for myself.
+My therapist reminded me this morning that even if I don’t meet other people’s standards or my own, I am good enough for God.
 And that’s all that really matters.
-So whenever I feel the pinch of anxiety when I don’t have time to call back a friend or send a response to an email or write the blog post that I said I’d write, I should remind myself that I am good enough for me.
+So whenever I feel the pinch of anxiety when I don’t have time to call back a friend or send a response to an email or write the blog post that I said I’d write, I should remind myself that I am good enough in the eyes of God.

 3. Take it one minute at a time.